Sideshow Bob: Seasons 20–26

-In "The Man Who Grew Too Much" (season 25, 2014), he was revealed to be a Chief Scientist for a genetic engineering company named Monsarno, having received the position after he was selected as a test subject and published the results of the experiments to which he was subjected.
-He and Lisa bond over their interest in Walt Whitman, but Bob reveals that he has also genetically modified himself to give himself various superhuman abilities, intending to acquire DNA from the relics of various historical figures stored in the Springfield Museum to make himself a superhuman dictator.
-After tempted into a murderous rage, he chases down Bart and Lisa and is about to kill them but however, he is provoked into a fight and he realizes that he has become a crude monster and jumps off the Springfield Dam.
-The episode ends with Bob underwater in the lake, shown to have survived because the gills he gave himself allow him to live.
+In "The Man Who Grew Too Much" (season 25, 2014), Bob has become chief scientist at Monsarno, a chemical engineering company, after serving as a test subject and publishing the results of experiments performed on him.
+He and Lisa bond over their interest in Walt Whitman, but Bob reveals that he has modified his own genes to acquire several superhuman abilities.
+He plans to use DNA from historical figures' relics in the Springfield Museum to transform himself into a superhuman dictator.
+After a family repeatedly asks him to take another photograph, Bob chases down Bart and Lisa in a murderous rage.
+Before he can kill them, teenagers from Marge's abstinence class attack him.
+Lisa quotes Whitman during the fight; confronted with what he has become, Bob jumps off the Springfield Dam.
+The final shot reveals Bob alive underwater, breathing through the gills he engineered.
+The A.V.
+Club found the experimentation too cartoonish even for The Simpsons, while TV Fanatic called the transformation "silly even for him".

-Bob also appears in "Clown in the Dumps" (season 26, 2014).
-Having returned to prison, he offered his condolences to Krusty following the death of his father, Rabbi Krustofsky.
-Several episodes later, Bob returned in "Blazed and Confused" (season 26, 2014), where he meets Mr. Lassen, Bart's former teacher, who was now reduced to working in prison as a guard after Bart's earlier actions at a "Blazing Guy" festival got him fired.
-Despite Lassen's offer to get him out, Bob rejects the idea that they team up as Lassen thought that they would take turns gutting Bart.
+Bob is back in prison in "Clown in the Dumps" (season 26, 2014).
+He offers his condolences to Krusty following the death of Krusty's father, Rabbi Krustofsky.
+Several episodes later, in "Blazed and Confused" (season 26, 2014), Bob meets Bart's former teacher Mr. Lassen.
+Now a prison guard after losing his teaching job through Bart's actions at a "Blazing Guy" festival, Lassen offers to free Bob if they team up and take turns gutting Bart.
+Bob declines.